no1xsyzy/fyp/final.md

         self.state = None
 ```

-Class member `pliner` is used for shortcut configurations.
+Class member "`pliner`" is used for shortcut configurations.
-Member `structure` is a weak reference proxy to the structure where the module is in.
+Member "`structure`" is a weak reference proxy to the structure where the module is in.
   In Python, all objects including classes has a reference count.
     If that count becomes zero, the object will be unreachable,
       which means that it is safe to completely remove the object.
     If strong reference is used here, the module and the structure will keep each other to live.
     By using weak reference, the modules will not keep the structure to exist.
     It becomes easier to manage these modules.
-Member `state` is the state of the modules.
+Member "`state`" is the state of the modules.
   It includes everything of the module that should be recorded.

 ```{.python .numberLines startFrom="41"}